A look at COVID-19 vaccinations in Canada on Friday, March 12, 2021

-There were 11,700 new vaccines delivered to the provinces and territories for a total of 3,227,410 doses delivered so far.
-The provinces and territories have used 84.25 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 3,227,410 doses delivered so far.
+The provinces and territories have used 87.21 per cent of their available vaccine supply.

 <i>Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.</i>